kubedb/docs/docs/guides/percona-xtradb/monitoring/using-prometheus-operator.md

 Here,

-- `.spec.monitor.agent:  prometheus.io/coreos-operator` indicates that we are going to monitor this server using CoreOS prometheus operator.
+- `.spec.monitor.agent:  prometheus.io/operator` indicates that we are going to monitor this server using Prometheus operator.
 - `.spec.monitor.prometheus.namespace: monitoring` specifies that KubeDB should create `ServiceMonitor` in `monitoring` namespace.

 - `.spec.monitor.prometheus.labels` specifies that KubeDB should create `ServiceMonitor` with these labels.